Android 4+ allows you to disable certificates from the system Settings and root

 command in https://f-droid.org/packages/jackpal.androidterm.

-Wants root
+root Wants root